Niloofark/Multi-Level-Text-Summarization-and-Simplification-with-BART/README.md

 ## Multi-Level Text Simplification with BART

-An end-to-end NLP pipeline for text simplification and summarization using BART, applied across two phases: OneStopEnglish (OSE) in Phase 1 and M3 in Phase 2.
-Includes full data cleaning, EDA, fine-tuning, and joint multi-dataset training.
+A complete BART-based text simplification system covering data cleaning, EDA, fine-tuning, and evaluation on the OneStopEnglish and M3 datasets.
+The project develops level-controlled simplification models and a joint multi-dataset model that generalizes across both domains.

 ## Notebooks
 - Phase 1